 Neckties: Bow ties, traditional and skinny neckties, as well as ascots of silk tied in a fluffy puff or big bow were part of the mod fashion.
 Apache scarves with paisley or floral prints tied at the side of the neck or in front if worn with a Nehru jacket were the most dramatic.
 The late 60s saw the extra-wide tie in paisley or polka dots.

-Around 1967 a new era of culture and fashion was replacing the Mods.
+Around 1967, a new era of culture and fashion was replacing the Mods.
 Counter couture events, gatherings, and peaceful protests were happening in major USA cities.
-San Fransisco had 1967 The Summer of Love, which was a celebration of global multiculturalism as well as antifashion, non-conformist, and anti-consumerist.
+San Fransisco had 1967 The Summer of Love, which was a celebration of global multiculturalism as well as antifashion, non-conformism, and anti-consumerism.
 In New York, Woodstock in 1969 drew over 400k young music fans to a peaceful 3-day concert series.

 In the first years, they also borrowed psychedelic clothing that had entered the mainstream.
 Vivid swirls of color on shirts and pants mixed with fringe vests and boots.
 The clash of color, style, and texture made hippies the creators of the Trippy style.